Autism Queensland School

 Adjustments to the Australian Curriculum consider student’s individual strengths and interests, age and learning preferences to minimise the impact of autism on access to learning and improve opportunities for success at school.

-The Autism Queensland school offers a selection of full-time and part-time placements.
+The AQ School offers a selection of full-time and part-time placements.
 They are grouped according to age, ability and needs with a maximum of six students per class.
 Each class is led by a teacher and at least one teacher aide with additional specialist, targeted and universal support provided by the school therapy team.

-Students can attend an Autism Queensland campus part-time in combination with attendance at their local school.
+Students can attend an AQ School campus part-time in combination with attendance at their local school.